VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 I would seriously hope this is a 'No Shit'.
 Unfortunately, it seems it's not.
 So, allow me:

-DO NOT USE: MD5, DES (Including Tripple DES), SHA-1*, AES-EBC, AES-CBC without a [MAC](https://en.wikipedia.org/wiki/CBC-MAC)
+DO NOT USE: MD5, DES (Including Triple DES), SHA-1*, AES-EBC, AES-CBC without a [MAC](https://en.wikipedia.org/wiki/CBC-MAC)

 Alright, so what should you use?
 Well, the answer is obviously "It depends on what you want", but in general the recommendations from [Cryptographic Right Answers](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html) are probably a good place to start.